 The advent of the British saw the anglicizing of Owerre to Owerri but pronounced as though it was spelt Owerre.
 All the neighboring towns (communities) of Owerri were founded and existed on planet earth centuries or decades before Owerri came into existence.
 It is a God given land (DESTINY LAND being the slogan for Owerri Municipal) and has remained protected with all the people therein by the same God Almighty.

-THE FESTIVAL OR FEAST OF OWERRI INDGENES – ORU OWERE
+THE FESTIVAL OR FEAST OF OWERRI INDIGENES – ORU OWERE

 After breakfast on arriving and settling at Ugwu Ekwema, there was the need for water for obvious reasons.
-They knew that the source of Otamiri was at Egbu but were ignorant of the course of the river owing to (ie thick rain forest of the area.
+They knew that the source of Otamiri was at Egbu but were ignorant of the course of the river owing to the thick rain forests of the area.

 OTAMIRI RIVER SIGHTED: